gourie/kaggle_inclass/README.md

 ![Join](./img/kaggle_join.png)

 ## step2: setup kaggle team with template notebook
-Each group will have to designate **one group leader** who will perform a few startup steps.
+Each group will have to designate **one group leader** who will perform the following startup steps:
 1. The leader creates a team using the designated group name found on Toledo.
 ![Team creation](./img/kaggle_teamcreation.png)
-2. The leader imports the template notebook and shares by this with all group members (using their kaggle accounts).
+2. The leader imports the template notebook and shares this with all group members and the TAs (using their kaggle accounts).
     - create a New notebook
         ![New notebook](./img/kaggle_newnotebook.png)
     - select File > Open Notebook to upload the template notebook that you downloaded from Toledo.